khrykin/attachments/README.md

       preprocessor: SomeDataPreprocessor // overrride default preprocessor
     },
     validate: (file, instance, next) => {
-      // actual check implementation would depend on storage
+      // actual check implementation would depend on
-      // and how you set your files,
+      // how you set your files in instance.attach(),
-      // if file is an object with type property,
+      // if file is an object with mimetype property,
       // could be something like this:

-      if(!/^image/.test(file.type)) {
+      if(!/^image/.test(file.mimetype)) {
         return next(new Error('Wrong file type'))
       }

       next()
     }
   }